orenm13/Haskell-CSS-Juggler/README.md

 # CSS Juggler

 This tool is used to juggle between CSS styles on real time.
-I worked on this tool for frontend web development on one of the products of [Atidot](https://www.atidot.com/) Together with Atidot's CTO, [Barak Bercovitz](https://github.com/barakber)
 It is written in Haskell and uses Nix and some Haskell libraries (such as Reflex) that are brought as Nix packages from NixOS.

 You can check the first lines of the `server-cssjuggler/Juggler.hs `: